Dak0r/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/README.md

 * Repository: https://github.com/MHeironimus/ArduinoJoystickLibrary
 * Director Download: https://github.com/MHeironimus/ArduinoJoystickLibrary/archive/master.zip

-If your IDE is using default directories, you can execute the deploy.at to Install the library, otherwise you need to copy the Joystick directory into your Arduino/libraries directory manually.
+If your IDE is using default directories, you can execute the deploy.bat to Install the library, otherwise you need to copy the Joystick directory into your Arduino/libraries directory manually.

 ### 2. Download and Deploy to Handbrake Arduino

-Download this repository or only the sktech and open the "ChineseHandbrakeCustomFirmware.ino" with your Arduino IDE:
+Download / Clone this repository or just the sktech and open the "ChineseHandbrakeCustomFirmware.ino" with your Arduino IDE:

 * Sketch Only: https://raw.githubusercontent.com/Dakor91/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/master/ChineseHandbrakeCustomFirmware.ino
 * Repository: https://github.com/Dakor91/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/archive/master.zip